andrechristikan/ack-nestjs-boilerplate/README.md

 How to contribute in this repo

 1. Fork the project with click `Fork` button of this repo.
-2. Clone the fork project `git clone "url you just copied"`
+2. Clone the fork project

-3. Create a branch `git switch -c your-new-branch-name`
+    ```bash
+    git clone "url you just copied"
+    ```

-4. Make necessary changes and commit those changes
+3. Make necessary changes and commit those changes
+4. Commit the changes

+    ```bash
-5. Commit the changes `git commit -m "your message"`
+    git commit -m "your message"
+    ```

+5. Push changes to fork project

+    ```bash
-6. Push changes to GitHub `git push origin -u main`
+    git push origin -u main
+    ```

-7. Back to browser, goto your fork repo github.
+6. Back to browser, goto your fork repo github.
 Then, click `Compare & pull request`

 If your code behind commit with the original, please update your code and resolve the conflict.
-Then, repeat from number 5.
+Then, repeat from number 6.

 ### Rule

 * Avoid Circular Dependency
 * Consume component folder structure, and repository design pattern
 * Always make `service` for every module is independently.
-* Do not put `controller` into modules, cause this will break the dependency.
+* Do not put `controller` into service modules, cause this will break the dependency.
 Only put the controller into `router` and then inject the dependency.
 * Put the config in `/configs` folder, and for dynamic config put as `environment variable`
 * `CommonModule` only for main package, and put the module that related of service/project into `/src/modules`.
 So, if we want to clear the unnecessary module, we just need to delete the `src/modules/**`
 * If there a new service in CommonModule.
-Make sure to create the unit test in `/test/unit`
+Make sure to create the unit test in `/test/unit`.
 * If there a new controller, make sure to create the e2e testing in `test/e2e`

 ## Contact